 Each very private tent site has a different flavor: Fallen Tower (Site 1) is just beyond the debunked wind tower nestled among towering pines with views of stunning sunsets and wildlife.
 Casey's Camp (Site 2) is in the wooded hills.
 You get the full dappled wonder of woodland flora--blossoms of trillium, astor, jack-in-the-pulpit and bellwort, depending on the time of year.
-Requires a hike (with a cart) up the hill or if your vehicle is up to it, a drive up the narrow 2-track; and Twisted Elm (Site 3) sits up on a hill in the woods with glimpses of the field below--private & peaceful; Firefly Camp (Site 4) promises a twinkling show of lightening bugs, wildlife & sunsets.
-This is the furthest from the main house & smallest camp so very intimate.
+Requires a hike (with a cart) up the hill; and Twisted Elm (Site 3) sits up on a hill in the woods with glimpses of the field below--private & peaceful; Firefly Camp (Site 4) promises a twinkling show of lightening bugs, wildlife & sunsets.
+This is the furthest from the main house & smallest camp-- very intimate; Darby's Camp (Site 5) is tucked away in a sun-stippled forest niche.
+Requires a hike (with a cart) up the hill; Solitude (Site 6) is situated on the most easterly edge of property past access to all other sites.
+If it's solitude you seek, this is the spot.
+Requires a hike (with a cart) up the hill.
 Over all the farm there are vistas from sunrise to sunset, wildflowers & berries, trails in the woods, a 900' grass runway for aviators and just a lot of plain old peace! ☮

 - Check in: After 2PM

 - Check out: Before 12PM